Day 21: Big Sur (part two)

 Thursday, July 23rd, 2009

-When we left the motel where we stayed the clouds were still covering the coastline, but the sun was trying hard to break into the low clouds.
+When we left the motel where we stayed for the night the clouds were still covering the coastline, but the sun was trying hard to break through them.

 Bixby Creek Bridge, spanning over Rainbow Canyon.
 It is one of the tallest single-span concrete bridges in the world, and certainly one of the most photographed bridges along the Pacific Coast due to its aesthetic design and location.